 - Airtronics/Sanwa M12S – 2.6ms

 - Graupner X-8N – 1.5ms

 If I missed any radios you’d like to have highlighted here, comment below.
 Lots of radios don’t have published PWM frame rates and I’d like to create a comprehensive list.

 Extra Channels in VRC

 If you want to be able to use your 3+ channel radio with VRC to use the 3rd channel for marshalling, you can do it by using the ProRace adapter for channels one and two and a VRC-3NT for the aux channel(s).
-Otherwise the newer RX5 looks like the best all-around option for speed and extra channels for marshalling.
+Otherwise the newer RX5 or the VSR adapter look like the best all-around option for speed and extra channels for marshalling.

 Just remember that while the ProRace and RX5 will still give you the high resolution, overall latency will likely be increased by adding additional channels to the transmission.